Jéssica Bouzas Maneiro

 Jéssica Bouzas Maneiro (born 24 September 2002) is a Spanish professional tennis player.
 She has a career-high WTA singles ranking of world No. 40, achieved on 18 August 2025, and a best doubles ranking of No. 201, attained on 9 January 2023.
+She is the current No. 2 Spanish WTA player.

 Bouzas Maneiro has won one singles title on the WTA Challenger Tour as well as eleven singles titles and four doubles titles on the ITF Circuit.

 Early life

 Jéssica Bouzas Maneiro was born in Vilagarcía de Arousa to father Juan Jesús and mother Gloria.
 She began playing tennis at the age of five at the Club de Tenis O Rial in her hometown.
 At the age of 13, she moved to Alicante to train at the Ferrero Tennis Academy.
 In 2022, she moved to Madrid to train under Javier Martí, the former coach of Paula Badosa.
 In September 2023, she hired Roberto Ortega Olmedo as her coach.